 Training must address:

-- Person-centered and family-centered, recovery-oriented, evidence-based, and trauma-informed care
+- Person-centered and family-centered, recovery-oriented planning and services

 Training for staff may be provided online.
 If you’re interested in learning more about online training for your organization, contact Relias here.

-The impact of trauma is far reaching and affects every aspect of health.
+The impact of trauma is far–reaching and affects every aspect of health.
 By implementing a trauma-informed care approach, both staff and clients work together in a framework of wellness that produces improved outcomes.
-Review these resources to help transform your organizational culture and practice.
+Review our e-book to help transform your organizational culture and practice.

 There are many models of integrated care, each with strengths and challenges in terms of client care, funding, and business models.
 Regardless of your approach, success depends on leveraging the right set of tools.
 Check out these strategies and solutions to implement integrated care at your facility.